 - Malicious email attachments.
 Cyber criminals may have evolved their attack methods, but some of the old methods, such as malicious attachments, still succeed.
 Malicious attachments can come in the form of executable files, weaponized documents (such as Microsoft Word files with a malicious macro) and malicious code hidden inside other file type.

 - Malicious URLs.
 Cyber attackers will often include a URL that links to web-hosted malware.

 - Business email compromise (BEC).
 This type of attacks relies on social engineering to trick the recipient into taking action—wiring money, sending sensitive information, and more.

 - Email account compromise (EAC).
 One of the most effective approaches for attackers is to take over a legitimate email account.
 By gaining control of the right account, the intruder can move laterally within the victim’s network, steal data or scam business partners and customers.

 Most email attacks involve some kind of identity deception, or impersonation.
 The attacker email may try to mimic the look of legitimate email through a range of phishing and spoofing techniques—or in the case of EAC by taking over a legitimate account.
 By posing as someone the recipient can trust, the attacker persuades the victim to open an attachment, click a link and more.

-Gartner's Take on Email Protection
+Gartner's Recommendations for Email Protection

 Gartner also urges organisations to get the most of their existing on-premise email systems by verifying and optimizing their capabilities and configurations.
 This kind of “gap analysis” will identify where such systems should be supplemented or replaced.
-To address gaps in existing security systems, Gartner recommends adding a cloud email security supplement to your existing security if the existing systems cannot be completely replaced.
+To address gaps in existing security systems, Gartner recommends adding a cloud email protection supplement to your existing security if the existing systems cannot be completely replaced.